capmeth/acid/docsite/docs/configuration/markdown.md

 Unless `static` is forced, only the code block itself can override this.
 See config option `cobe` for more details on CoBE modes.

-Example: Set the default CoBE mode to "render" for all code blocks in the file.
+Example: Set the default CoBE mode to "render" for all code blocks in the document.

 ```yaml
 cobeMode: render